Take a Back Road (song)

 "Take a Back Road" is a song written by Rhett Akins and Luke Laird and recorded by American country music singer Rodney Atkins.
 It was released in April 2011 as the first single and title track from Atkin's album of the same name.
 The song reached number one the US Billboard Hot Country Songs chart in October 2011.
+It was his final number one on that chart to date.
+The song also peaked at number 23 on the US Billboard Hot 100.

 Background and writing

 Co-writer Rhett Akins came up with the song's title after hearing a friend say that listening to a Hank Williams Jr. album made him "want to ride a dirt road right now."
 Laird came up with a drum loop to which he could not think of any lyrics, and Akins recommended the hook.
 The two of them changed the line to "take a back road" and decided to give it a rhythmic phrasing.

 Content

 The song is about a man who is stuck in a traffic jam on a freeway.
 He then hears a George Strait song from 1982 and it makes him want to drive down a country road.